 When I was bullied, the main damage caused to me was not physical.
-I developed a long term fear of people who appear to be confrontational… and I would simply withdraw.
+I developed a long term fear of people who appear to be confrontational, and I would simply withdraw.
 I suspect, in some cases, I was not even at risk, but your mind does everything it can to avoid harm to you.
-If it was not for some positive influences later on in my life, I might very well have become very introvert and missed many opportunities for fear of having to deal with aggressive people.
+If it were not for some positive influences later on in my life, I might very well have become very introvert and missed many opportunities for fear of having to deal with aggressive people.

-Not all cyberbullying is in fact cyberbullying.
+Not all cyber-bullying is, in fact, cyber-bullying.
 Sometimes offence or harm is perceived and groups act on a perceived threat or attack.

-A strong local example in South Africa would be the Sesuthu video which was adult in nature and involved a very young girl.
+A strong local example in South Africa would be the Sesuthu video, which was adult in nature and involved a very young girl.
 This subject created a huge social media trend.
 The ripple effects of negativity no one can quantify.